dixie-chick/US_Insurance_Premiums_Analysis/technology.md

 ## Machine Learning

-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-INSERT MORE THINGS HERE
+SciKitLearn is the ML library we'll be using to create a linear regression model to predict insurance charges.
+Our training and testing setup is splitting the dataset 80/20 with 80% for training and 20% for testing.

 ## Dashboard

-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We will use Tableau to create a dashboard and Google Slides for a presentation, bringing in our dataset from the Postgres SQL database.